The Blue Meanie: World Wrestling Federation (1998–2000)

 Heffron made his World Wrestling Federation debut on the November 29, 1998, episode of Sunday Night Heat, interfering in a match between Duane Gill and Christian.
 He then spent some time as part of Al Snow's J.O.B.
 Squad.
 He rose to short prominence as "Bluedust", a revival of a 1996 mockery of the Goldust gimmick he used in ECW, this time paired with Goldust himself.
 Bluedust and Goldust were pitted against one another at the WWF's St. Valentine's Day Massacre: In Your House pay-per-view, a match Goldust eventually won.
 Heffron would later be pulled under Goldust's "spell", calling him "mommy" and serving as a manager, all the while bickering with Goldust's other manager, Ryan Shamrock.
 After Goldust dumped both Meanie and Shamrock, Heffron made little headway in the WWF.
 He challenged Jeff Jarrett for the WWF Intercontinental Championship on the July 17, 1999, episode of Shotgun Saturday Night, but lost.
 Throughout the remainder of 1999, the Blue Meanie wrestled primarily on house shows and on episodes of Shotgun Saturday Night, Sunday Night Heat, and Jakked.
-His last WWF match was on Sunday Night Heat on October 26, 1999 when he lost to Godfather.
-Afterwards, he was sent down to developmental territories and independent circuit.
+His last WWF match was on Sunday Night Heat on October 26, 1999, when he lost to Godfather.
+He appeared in cameo appearances on Raw and Smackdown until November 1999.
+He was featured at Survivor Series (1999) getting beaten up by The Big Show in the locker room.

+Afterwards, he was sent down to developmental territories and the independent circuit.
 In March 2000, he was assigned to Memphis Championship Wrestling for seasoning; while there, he teamed with Jim Neidhart as the New Foundation.
 Meanie lost to K-Krush in a Loser Leaves Town match on April 29.
 He was released by the WWF in June 2000.